andreabradpitto/SofAr-project/README.md

 - i5 processors, 3.1GHz, 2 cores
 - 8GB DDR4 SDRAM
 - 256 GB SSD memory
-- GB dedicated to Ubunty ( in testing 39% memory was in use)
+- GB dedicated to Ubuntu ( in testing 39% memory was in use)

 ### Installing